-wogma rating: Add to “To Watch” list, watch some day (?) - —unless you grew up up with Angoor or like; if so, skip.
+wogma rating: Add to that never-watched 'To Watch' list (?) - —unless you grew up up with Angoor or like; if so, skip.

 When Shakespeare meets Rohit Shetty.
 Obviously, Rohit Shetty’s movie gets a much-needed story.
 Also, it’s cute that he tries to add logic.
 But also, Shakespeare’s story gets an unnecessary visual and aural facelift; and the comedy gets mind-numbing slapstick.